OctopusDeploy/blog/blog/2023-06/modifying-docker-images-kubernetes-deployments/index.md

 ## The processed result

-Once this deployment completes, we will have a public IP that we can use to access the web server.
+After this deployment completes, we'll have a public IP that we can use to access the web server.
 Now when we open the `template.html` page, we get the HTML template file with the variables replaced.
 This means we now see the name of the environment in the body of the web page.

 ![](k8s-pod.png "width=500")